 Availability status for specific ingredients

-Click on a MO to see the list of ingredients based on the Product Recipe / BOM for the product.
+Click on a MO to see the product's list of ingredients based on the Product recipe / BOM.
 Ingredients availability is displayed for each ingredient.

 On a SO card, Ingredients availability displays the ingredient status for the product on the order line - it doesn't display availability at the ingredient level.
 If any ingredients required to make the product are Not available or Expected, you can click on the Ingredients availability status on a SO card to open a list of missing or expected ingredients.